Lysxia/gradual-eff-paper/src/Prec.lagda.md

 castᵉ≤castᵉ {e = e} (square- {p = p}) M≤M′ = ≤castᵉ {e = p ⨟ᵉ e} (castᵉ≤ M≤M′)
 ```

+\iffalse
+TODO: The above is a refactoring of the code below,
+preserved for the associated comments.
 ```
 -- Upcast congruence:
 -- ```